septillion-git/FadeLed/README.md

 1. Open the Arduino IDE (1.5 or above).
 2. In the tool-bar click Sketch -> Include Library -> Manage Libraries...
 3. Type in the search bar "FadeLed".
-4. The latest version of FadeLed should show.
+4. The FadeLed library should show.
 5. Click on it and click Update.
 6. Done!